cometbft/cometbft/spec/p2p/reactor/README.md

 The reactors provide to the p2p layer messages to be sent to peers and commands to control the operation of the p2p layer.

+It is worth noting that the components depicted in the diagram below run multiple routines and that the illustrated actions happen in parallel.
+For instance, the connection establishment routines run in parallel, invoking the depicted `AddPeer` method concurrently.
+Once a connection is fully established, each `Peer` instance runs a send and a receive routines.
+The send routine collects messages from multiple reactors to a peer, packaging then into raw messages which are transmitted to the peer.
+The receive routine processes incoming messages and forwards them to the destination reactors, invoking the depicted `Receive` methods.
+In addition, the reactors run multiple routines for interacting with the peers (for example, to send messages to them) or with the `Switch`.

 The remaining of the documentation is organized as follows:

 - [Reactor API](./reactor.md): documents the [`p2p.Reactor`][reactor-interface]